Black-hole ringdown with templates capturing spin precession: A reanalysis of GW190521: Abstract

 \section{Abstract}

-The ringdown phase of a binary black-hole merger provides a clean probe of strong-field gravity, as it can be modeled with minimal assumptions.
-The quasi--normal--mode frequencies encode the mass and spin of the Kerr black-hole remnant, while the mode excitation depends on the progenitor binary.
+The ringdown stage of a binary black-hole merger provides a clean probe of strong-field gravity, as it can be modeled with minimal assumptions.
+The quasi--normal-mode frequencies encode the mass and spin of the Kerr black hole remnant, while the mode excitation depends on the progenitor binary.
 In this paper, we implement a recently developed amplitude model that captures spin precession in a simulation-based inference pipeline that specifically targets ringdown signals.
-We present a critical re-analysis of GW190521--- a short-duration, merger-dominated event with conflicting interpretations.
+We present a reanalysis of GW190521---a short-duration, merger-dominated event with conflicting interpretations.
 Spin-aligned and precessing analyses at two ringdown start times show that precession induces modest but systematic shifts in inferred parameters and subdominant mode amplitudes, although such ringdown-only analyses provide no strong evidence for precession.
-Our results demonstrate the feasibility of physics-informed precessing ringdown modelling, paving the way for the identification of spin precession in gravitational-wave events using solely their ringdown stages, where waveform systematics are expected to be substantially less prominent.
+Our results demonstrate the feasibility of physics-informed precessing ringdown modeling, paving the way for the identification of spin precession in gravitational-wave events using solely their ringdown stages, where waveform systematics are expected to be substantially less prominent.